bnjmnrsh/Satchel/readme.md

 ---
 #### `.get() -> object|false|null`

 If the stored entry is 'fresh', this method returns the stored item as an object containing data (object|string) and expiry (number in seconds) properties, returning false if not 'fresh'.
-The method accepts an optional boolean, which forces the return of the stored entry regardless of whether the entry is fresh or not. `Satchel.get()` will also return false if a store entry can't be found for the current Satchel instance.
-If no entry is found for the current instance, as the result of a previous `.bin()` operation, `.get()` will return `null`.
+The method accepts an optional boolean, which forces the return of the stored entry regardless of whether the entry is fresh or not.
+If no entry is found for the current instance, for example as the result of a previous `.bin()` operation, `.get()` will return `null`.

 Usage:
 ```javascript